-- Have special educational needs (SEN) or disabilities or health conditions (see section 10) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 12) - Are missing from education - Whose parent/carer has expressed an intention to remove them from school to be home educated
+- Have Special Educational Needs Disabilities (SEND) or health conditions (see section 10) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 12) - Are missing from education - Whose parent/carer has expressed an intention to remove them from school to be home educated

-5. Roles and responsibilities
+5. Roles and Responsibilities

 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
+This policy applies to all staff, volunteers and governors and is consistent with the procedures of the 3 safeguarding partners.
 Our policy and procedures also apply to extended school and off-site activities.

-The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing students for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
+NFCE Schools & Alternative Education Provisions play a crucial role in preventative education.
+This is in the context of a whole-school approach to preparing students for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

+- Behaviour Policy

-- Behaviour policy - Pastoral support system
+- Pastoral support systems

-- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as: - Healthy and respectful relationships - Boundaries and consent - Stereotyping, prejudice and equality - Body confidence and self-esteem - How to recognise an abusive relationship (including coercive and controlling behaviour) - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support - What constitutes sexual harassment and sexual violence and why they're always unacceptable
+- Planned programme of relationships, sex and health education (RSHE) within our registered schools, which is inclusive and delivered regularly, tackling issues such as:

+- Healthy and respectful relationships

+- Boundaries and consent

+- Stereotyping, prejudice and equality

+- Body confidence and self-esteem

+- How to recognise an abusive relationship (including coercive and controlling behaviour)

+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based

+- violence such as forced marriage and female genital mutilation (FGM) and how to access support - What constitutes sexual harassment and sexual violence and why they're always unacceptable

-5.1 All staff
+5.1 All Staff